-When a hurricane or other weather event knocks out the electricity in your area, you'll want to be ready.
+When a hurricane, heat wave, or other weather event knocks out the electricity in your area, you'll want to be ready.
 Here's our best advice for what you can do before the lights go out.

 Hurricanes, tornadoes, thunderstorms, and excessive demands on the electrical grid can lead to power outages in the summer.
 Beyond the inconvenience of being left in the dark or without access to your electronic devices, power outages can be a health and safety concern.
 The summer months are known for their intense heat, which can heat up the indoors quickly.
 Additionally, if the power is off for too long, all the food in your refrigerator and freezer could spoil.